Ersha Island station: Platform

 As a temporary terminus for the East section of Line 12, only the island platform is open to passengers.
 At this time, the train will route to Platform 3 via the storage track to clear passengers before going to the main line in the direction of through the maneuvering track at the west end of the station to turn back after the station before going to Platform 1 to pick up passengers.

 Entrances/exits

-The station has 3 points of entry/exit, with Exits B and C being accessible via elevators.
+The station has 3 points of entry/exit.
+Exits B and C are equipped with elevators.